-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 31, 2016, filed by the Company with the Commission.
-The comparative balance sheet at December 31, 2016 has been derived from the audited financial statements at that date.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 31, 2017, filed by the Company with the Commission.
+The comparative balance sheet at December 31, 2017 has been derived from the audited financial statements at that date.

 c.
-Net (loss) earnings per share
+Net loss per share

-Basic (loss) earnings per share ("LPS") are computed by dividing net loss (income) by the weighted average number of shares of the Company's common stock, par value \$0.001 per share (the "Common Stock"), outstanding for each period.
+Basic and diluted loss per share ("LPS") are computed by dividing net loss by the weighted average number of shares of the Company's common stock, par value \$0.001 per share (the "Common Stock"), outstanding for each period.